textadventures/quest/developers.md

 Please ask me for help!
 I'm happy to answer your questions about how things work, and why things are the way they are.
 Just send an email to me at <alex@axeuk.com> or ask in the Quest Forum: <http://www.textadventures.co.uk/forum/viewforum.php?f=10>

 You can create a fork in GitHub, clone it, and then push your changes to that fork.
 When you have finished working on your issue, send a Pull Request.
 I'll then review the code, and it can then be merged into the main repository.

-### Read the documentation

-If you can't find an issue that's right for you, make sure you familiarise yourself with the rest of the documentation on this wiki - and don't forget, because it's a wiki, you can edit it.
-So if you find gaps, mistakes, or things that could just be made clearer, please don't be scared to contribute here too.

 ### Translating Quest